-The community mobility reports and OpenCPM In a previous post we introduced the new OpenCPM functionality that integrates COVID-19 community mobility data (currently from Google).
+The community mobility reports and OpenCPM: In a previous post we introduced new OpenCPM functionality that integrates COVID-19 community mobility data (currently from Google).
 The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.

-The community mobility reports and OpenCPM As the COVID-19 pandemic unfolded technology providers (notably Google and Apple) made available to the public aggregated, anonymized insights about human mobility in this crisis period on the basis of smartphone location data.
-These Community Mobility Reports provide insights into how mobility patterns changed in response to news and policies aimed at combating COVID-19.
-The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.
+The community mobility reports and OpenCPM As the COVID-19 pandemic unfolded technology providers (most notably Google and Apple) made available to the public aggregated and anonymized data about human mobility in the crisis period (on the basis of smartphone location data).
+These Community Mobility Reports provide insights into how mobility patterns changed in response both to pandemic news and policies aimed at combating COVID-19.

-Representing economic activity using pictograms Visualization can produce significant new insights when applied to quantitative data.
+Representing economic activity using pictograms: Visualization can produce significant new insights when applied to quantitative data.
 It is currently undergoing a renaissance that mirrors other developments in computing and data science.
 Sophisticated open source libraries such as d3.js or matplotlib, to name but a couple, are enabling an ever wider range of users to distill valuable information from the avalanche of data being produced.

-StatsNews: Aggregating Economic Open Data news StatsNews Version 1.3 of the RegNews Aggregator includes a separate stream of economic opendata news releases.
+StatsNews Version 1.3 of the RegNews Aggregator includes a separate stream of economic opendata news releases.
 Regnews is a web app developed by Open Risk to assist with keeping abreast with diverse financial regulatory news releases and publications.
 The app data are directly derived from the published regulatory RSS sheets (NB some are not conforming to RSS standards).
 If in doubt please refer to the original feeds (links provided).

-EU Risk Dashboard Released About the app: The EU Risk Dashboard is a web app developed by Open Risk to assist with the exploration and understanding of the large number of economic indicators published by the ECB in its Statistical Data Warehouse.
+About the app: The EU Risk Dashboard is a web app developed by Open Risk to assist with the exploration and understanding of the large number of economic indicators published by the ECB in its Statistical Data Warehouse.
 The app data are derived from the timeseries available in the Warehouse.
 Most readings in the currently selected series are monthly and update automatically when those become available at the Warehouse.